What is a heat index chart? How do we stay safe in summer heat? Here’s some helpful advice.

 - Wear wide-brimmed hats and sunglasses.
 Keep a stash of hats on hand for friends and family!

-- According to the CDC, fans may provide comfort but they do not prevent heat-related illnesses when the temperature is in the high 90s.
+- According to the Centers for Disease Control and Prevention (CDC), fans may provide comfort, but they do not prevent heat-related illnesses when the temperature is in the high 90s.
 Take a cool shower or bath, or move to an air-conditioned place to cool off.